qality-tech/Runner-Manager/CONTRIBUTING.md

 # Runner Manager Contribution and Governance Policies
 This document describes the contribution process and governance policies of the Runner Manager project.
-The project is also governed by QAlity tech.
+The project is also governed by Qality Tech.

 # Contribution Process
 Before making a contribution, please take the following steps: